kelp-chip/webpack-babel-practice/README.md

 dist
 ```

 ### And that's it!

-To start up the app, run "npm run build" in one terminal and "npm start" in another.
+- Once you set up express and your client index.js file, run "npm run build" in one terminal and "npm start" in another.

-Visit localhost:[your port number here] to view your page.
+- Visit localhost:[your port number here] to view your page.

 -----------------------------------------------------------------------------------------------------------------------------------------------